To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

-Additionally, someone could be seriously injured or we could be sued for liability.
-All of these risks added up to a lot more than we were prepared to manage in our home.
+Additionally, someone could be seriously injured, or we could be sued for liability.
+These risks added up to a lot more than we were prepared to manage in our home.

 I hope you are never faced with this decision.
 I hope that you create the kind of bond we have with Sally with every dog you bring into your home.
 Saying goodbye to your perfectly healthy dog is just as hard as your dog dying, in my experience.

-Our friends and family were supportive of our decision and reassured us that we were doing the right thing.
+Our friends and family supported our decision and reassured us that we were doing the right thing.
 It meant a lot to have their support since Pat and I felt such guilt.